-If you're using OSDonate (or any software that integrates with PayPal), your site needs to use a valid SSL certificate starting on Friday, June 30.
+If you're using OSDonate (or any software that integrates with PayPal), your site needs to use a valid SSL certificate with TLS 1.2 protocol starting Saturday, June 30.

-PayPal have a post on their developer blog with details on this important change.
+PayPal has a post on their blog with details on this important change.

 Here's the important section of the PayPal post:

 That's a lot of technical jargon.
 What does it mean in plain English?
-It means that starting in July, any site that tries to process PayPal payments without an SSL certificate will be refused.
-It will be impossible to use PayPal without an SSL on your site.
+It means that starting in July, any site that tries to process PayPal payments without an SSL certificate with TLS 1.2 and HTTP/1.1 will be refused.
+It will be impossible to use PayPal if your site doesn't comply with these requirements.

 Help!
 I don't have an SSL!